Seven Years War

 Painting by 19th century salon artist Richard Knotel.

-The map below protected by Digimarc watermark against unauthorized copying.
+The map below is protected by copyright 2014 Jeffery P.Berry Trust, and embedded with a Digimarc watermark against unauthorized copying.

 Serbelloni, seeing the Prussian heavy horse lumbering up the valley between Chotsemitz and Bristvi, ordered three of his own cuirassier regiments (Kalckreuth, Portugal, and Schmerzing) to counter-charge.
 The Austrian horse would have the advantage because the Prussians had the farthest to go and would be climbing uphill the whole way, through tall crops, so would arrive winded and somewhat out of order at the top.